agb32/cosmadoc/docs/source/dirac.md

-In 2009, the Science and Technology Facilities Council (STFC) received £12.32 milllion, from the Government's Large Facilities Capital Fund to invest in new hardware to provide UK particle physics and astronomers with upgraded HPC technology to address some of the most challenging scientific problems.
+In 2009, the Science and Technology Facilities Council (STFC) received £12.32 million, from the Government's Large Facilities Capital Fund to invest in new hardware to provide UK particle physics and astronomers with upgraded HPC technology to address some of the most challenging scientific problems.
 In 2011, DiRAC received an additional